アプリ関連ニュース

 Builder Design Pattern

-The Builder pattern suggests that you extract the building code from the object of its own class and move it to separate objects called constructors.
+The Builder pattern suggests that you extract the object construction code out of its own class and move it to separate objects called builders.

 <?php